NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 How do I use the Cost Calculator?
 """""""""""""""""""""""""""""""""

-You can estimate an hourly cost of your experiment’s from the Parallel Works(PW) platform.
+You can estimate an hourly cost of your experiment's from the Parallel Works(PW) platform.
 After login on the platform, click on the “Resources” tab, and double click on your resource definition.
 There is a definition tab, where